rollkit/docs/docs/intro.md

 Our goal is to empower developers to quickly innovate and create new classes of rollups with minimal trade-offs.

-We’re making deploying a new chain as easy as deploying a smart contract!
+Our goal is to make deploying a new chain as easy as deploying a smart contract!

 ## What problems is Rollkit solving?